-If your windows 10 is not configured to create a restore point that point in case of any error in occur in Windows.
-Let start what is this System Restore
+If your windows 10 is not configured to create a restore point then users’s may face difficulty if in case any error occur in Windows.
+Let start what is this System Restore.

 What is System Restore